- Home

 3) How do the traffic safety photo enforcement cameras work?

 The Red-Light Cameras are operational 24 hours a day.
 The camera captures violators that cross the solid white line after the light has turned red, it does not capture a vehicle if it is in the intersection when the light turns.
-Washington State Department of Transportation (WSDOT) regulates the amber cycle time; the City has no access to the intersection controls.
+Washington State Department of Transportation (WSDOT) regulates the amber cycle time; the city has no access to the intersection controls.
 The cycle time is within national standards.

-Prior to a citation being mailed to a violator, the system administrator (Verra Mobility), is required to verify a strict set of business rules that have been set up to ensure the violation has actually occurred.
+Prior to a citation being mailed to a violator, the system administrator (Verra Mobility), is required to verify a strict set of business rules that have been set up to ensure the violation has occurred.
 Once that has been accomplished, they will send the incident electronically to the police department for review.
 Each incident is then reviewed and verified by a Lake Forest Park Police Officer.
 We are required to certify a violation that has occurred before it is mailed to the driver.

 4) Do the traffic safety photo enforcement cameras work?

 Yes.
 There has been a decrease in collisions at the intersection of Bothell Way and NE 165th of more than 39% since installing the camera system.
 Nearly 80% of the drivers cited for a photo enforcement ticket live outside of the City of Lake Forest Park.
-And, 91% of all violators who receive a ticket and pay it do not get another violation.
+And 91% of all violators who receive a ticket and pay it do not get another violation.
 This low rate of repeated behavior, tracked from program inception through April 2014, indicates a change in driver behavior.

 5) What aren’t the traffic safety photo enforcement cameras used for?